 - Black Comedy: And lots of it, such as adding slide-whistle effects to the opening titles of Animal Hospital.

 - "Hello, Im Charlie Brooker, and youre watching Screenwipe, a programme all about television."

 - And when ending a show: "That's all we have time for this evening.
 Now go away."

 - Child Hater: Hates kids and never misses an opportunity to show it.
 He even states that one of the reasons he loves Doctor Who is because "it scares kids shitless!"
 (He later had a baby with Konnie Huq.
 He described how it affected him, in his usual style, in this column for The Guardian.
 Their second child was born in 2014.)

 - Credits Pushback: Or more accurately, a constant battle against it.
 Brooker hates the BBC's policy of squashing and speaking over the credits, and one episode's unforgettable denouement featured him standing gagged and furiously saluting "our lords and masters" as the credits rolled.
 The poor announcer who had drawn the short straw sounded more than a little embarrassed.

 - Additional attempts to flummox the continuity rules included scrolling the credits in the middle of the show, and putting an ass with eyes stuck to it in front of a microphone so you could pretend the voice over guy was literally an ass.
-Note that they decided not to include a continuity speaker in the reruns of this particular episode...
-The original showing was hilarious as the announcer said villainously "Yes Charlie, Merry Christmas to you too.
+The cherry on the top was the announcer saying villainously "Yes Charlie, Merry Christmas to you too.
 But you're forgetting!
 We can squeeze it!
 And you won't feel a thing!"